Pearlscale

-The Pearlscale (or Chinshurin in Japanese) is a spherical-bodied fancy goldfish with doubled finnage similar to the fantail.
+The Pearlscale or Chinshurin (珍珠鱗) in Japanese is a spherical-bodied fancy goldfish with doubled finnage similar to the fantail.

 Description

 The characteristic feature of the Pearlscale is its thick, domed scales with pearl-like appearance.
 Its body is round and similar to a golf ball.
 The finnage may be long or short.
 Pearlscales can reach up to 8 inches long and grow up as large as an orange.
 Pearlscale goldfish are susceptible to swimbladder disorders which affect the ability to maintain normal position in the water.
 This is attributed to the selective breeding process of fancy goldfish to achieve particular body forms, such as that of the Pearlscale's roundness, which results in the alteration of the appearance of the shape and function of the swimbladder.
 The Pearlscale can also known as the Ping Pong Pearlscale and Golfball Pearlscale.

 Breed standard

 The Pearlscale standard is as follows: